microsoft/app-innovation-workshop/Walkthrough Guide/07 API Management/README.md

 ![Search for API Management](Assets/CreatePartsGETOperation.png)

-By default, operations will be set configured for GET Requests, but we can change this using the drop-down menu.
+By default, operations will be configured for GET Requests, but we can change this using the drop-down menu.

 - **HTTP Verb:** You can choose from one of the predefined HTTP verbs.
 - **URL:** A URL path for the API.